-The Fecal Immunochemical Test (FIT) is now offered to patients to check for minute amounts of hidden blood in the stool.
+The Fecal Immunochemical Test (FIT) is offered to patients to check for minute amounts of hidden blood in the stool.
 With this at-home test, patients are provided a container and send a sample to the lab for processing.
 This non-invasive test can determine if fecal blood is in the stool sample.
-Positive results prompt a colonoscopy to identify the source.
-It’s important to know there can be false positives.
+If results are positive, a colonoscopy will be required to identify the source.
+It’s important to know there can be false positives with the FIT test.
 This test or other screening options should be done annually to check for colorectal cancer.

 UH offers virtual colonoscopy as an alternative to traditional colonoscopy, which is done with an optical scope.
 Offered through the Department of Radiology, the biggest benefit of virtual colonoscopy is that the scan typically takes only 10 minutes to complete, with no sedation or recovery time, leaving patients free to resume their daily activities.
 Currently virtual colonoscopy is not covered by most insurance plans and patients should talk with their primary care physician or gastroenterologist to see if the virtual colonoscopy is right for them.